ruby/ruby/doc/ruby/options.md

   see {Special Line Separator Values}[rdoc-ref:IO@Special+Line+Separator+Values].
 - In range `(1..0377)`:
   the input record separator `$/` is set to the character value of the argument.
-- Any other value: the input record separator is `nil`.
+- Any other octal value: the input record separator is `nil`.

 Examples: